davidmccarty/multibranch-pipeline/README.md

 Open the webhook and click the 'Test Delivery' button and make sure you get a 200 response.

-Now you can run similar test as before and the build will run without needing to scan the project.
+Now you can run similar test as before and the build will run without needing to scan the project. e.g. checkout the 'feature' branch and add step to print the webhook parameters.